 Today I’m sharing my recipe for Korean Beef Meal Prep Bowls!
-It’s my favorite way to meal prep, using shortcut recipes that will save you major time in the kitchen.
+My favorite way to meal prep is to use shortcut recipes that save major time in the kitchen.
 I paired this quick Korean Beef recipe and with the easiest cucumber salad and a side of brown rice for a light and filling meal that’s full of insane flavor!

 Korean beef (also known as bulgogi) is typically made by slicing beef roast into thin strips, marinating them in a sweet sesame soy sauce mixture, and grilling.
 For anyone new to Korean food, this is the dish to try first!
 With its sweet, bold and tangy flavor, people are immediately hooked.
 My kids absolutely devour this dish whenever I make it.
 But with all the slicing and marinating, I’m sure you can imagine the amount of prep work and time involved in making it.